 THERE WAS NOT A SINGLE CASE OF RECURRENCE OR INCONTINENCE IN A SERIES OF 100 PATIENTS WITH COMPLEX HIGH FISTULAS TREATED WITH DLPL

-Young and skilled, Dr Akash N Bagade lightens up the room the moment he walks in.
-His energy and enthusiasm present Fistula patients with much-needed belief to undergo the Fistula treatment.
-He was Born and established in Mumbai, Dr Akash illuminates the essence of the city by his tenacity, hard work and tremendous energy.
-He is fundamentally skilled at treating Fistula.
-Dr Akash protracted training with Dr Porwal has instilled in him the desire to pay obeisance to the finest aspects of patient care.
-By his charismatic persona, in-depth understanding of Fistula and kind deportment.
+Young and talented, Dr Akash N Bagade brightens up any room that he walks into.
+His vigour and optimism provide his patients with much-needed confidence to undergo treatment.
+Born and raised in Mumbai, Dr Akash radiates the spirit of the city through his persistence, hard work and boundless energy.
+He is especially skilled at treating Complex Fistula, a challenging condition for any surgeon to treat.
+His protracted training with Dr Porwal has ingrained in him the inclination to pay attention to the minutest details of patient care.

 Healing Hands Clinic is renowned for complex Fistula treatment .
 Doctors from across the globe refer complex Fistulas to Healing Hands Clinic.
 Healing Hands Clinic Mumbai is headed by a team of Surgeons with more than 10+ years of experience in Proctology treating complex and recurrent Piles & Fistulas.
 Patients are advised either FILAC or DLPL based on the grade and complexity.